Square Enix E3 conference recap: Avengers, Final Fantasy VII Remake and a whole lot of trailers

 Square Enix announced Final Fantasy VII Remake's release date before its E3 2019 press conference on Monday night -- but the company still had plenty up its sleeve for gaming's biggest convention.

-The mic drop game was Avengers, unveiled after about two weeks of social media teases, which you'll be able to play next May.
+The mic drop game was Avengers, unveiled after about two weeks of social media teases, and you'll be able to play it next May.
 There was also plenty of Final Fantasy love -- for both VII Remake and XIV -- and a whole suite of trailers.

 Marvel's Avengers

 Square Enix has been teasing the reveal of the game since late May.
-We saw Thor, Iron-Man, The Hulk and Captain America and Black Widow try to save New York -- again -- in the trailer shown at the end of Square Enix's press conference.
+We saw Thor, Iron-Man, The Hulk, Captain America and Black Widow try to save New York -- again -- in the trailer shown at the end of Square Enix's press conference.

-Scott Amos and Meagan Marie, both from Crystal Dynamics, come out next.
-They reveal we'll have online four-person multiplayer, and that the roster of superheroes will grow over time.
+Scott Amos and Meagan Marie, both from Crystal Dynamics, came out next.
+They revealed we'll have online four-person multiplayer, and that the roster of superheroes will grow over time.
 "Every new superhero, and every new region, will be delivered at no additional cost," Amos said.
 Marie promised no Loot Boxes or pay-to-win scenarios.
-The crowd is loving it.
+The crowd loved that.

 Avengers will launch May 15, 2020 on PlayStation 4, Xbox One, PC and even Google Stadia.
-PlayStation 4 owners will get early-beta access and "unique benefits we'll be revealing in the future."
+PlayStation 4 owners will get early beta access and "unique benefits we'll be revealing in the future," according to Amos.

 Final Fantasy VII Remake: A two-part tale